California State University, San Marcos: University District (North City) and housing

-Farmer's Market

-There is a farmer's market every Tuesday afternoon in North City underneath the Quad Housing.
+Transportation

+The Sprinter hybrid rail service provides service to a station on the northeast corner of the campus.
+It was intentionally constructed near the University Village Apartments.
+It connects the campus to other cities of north San Diego County, including Oceanside, Vista and Escondido.

 Athletics

 The Cal State–San Marcos (CSUSM) athletic teams are called the Cougars, and their official colors are bright/royal blue and white.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the California Collegiate Athletic Association (CCAA) since the 2015–16 academic year.
-The Cougars previously competed as an NAIA Independent within the Association of Independent Institutions (AII) of the National Association of Intercollegiate Athletics (NAIA) from 1998 to 1999 (when the school began its athletics program and joined the NAIA) to 2014–15.
+The Cougars previously competed as an NAIA Independent within the Association of Independent Institutions (AII) of the National Association of Intercollegiate Athletics (NAIA) from 1998 to 1999 (when the school joined the NAIA) to 2014–15.

 CSUSM competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball.
 Former sports included cheerleading and dance.

+The universty's athletic teams are represented by Crash the Cougar.
+Crash began formally representing CSUSM during its inaugural season as a full NCAA member in 2017.